“I saw the texts Dad sent you last night,” my eldest son said to me recently. He hung his head sadly.

 It’s ridiculous that my ex and I still have bouts this long after we split; it’s even worse when the kids get tied up in our stupidity.

 “Dad told me you were going to say bad things about him,” my son said.
 I never disparage my ex to our children, yet I had to reassure my son.
 He knew it would never happen, but I could see how much it hurt him to even consider the idea.
 And it should.
 No kid asks to be part of a divorced scenario, and they shouldn’t have to bear the brunt of adult mistakes.

 I told my son we both love him, and said it isn’t fair to involve him in our bad behavior.
-I’m not proud that, at 41, I still can’t play nicely with my ex all the time.
+I’m not proud that I still can’t play nicely with my ex all the time.

 Divorce can bring out the worst in us.
 Perhaps there’s lingering hurt because one person left, or someone cheated, or someone fell out of love.

 But whatever the reason that prompts a split, it’s never OK to drag kids through the mud.
 They are part mom, part dad, and if ex-spouses can remember that, they’ll be on a good path to successful co-parenting.

 “The biggest obstacles to successful co-parenting are emotions,” says Alisa Peskin-Shepherd, principal of Transitions Legal, a family law practice in Bloomfield Hills that specializes in mediative divorce.
 “Emotional obstacles are usually anger, resentment and jealousy.
 Often parents have a hard time separating those feelings toward their former spouse from their attempt to focus on their children.”